torian/ansible-role-newrelic/README.md

 ## Role Variables

-The following role variables are defined in `defaults/main.yml`, and are probably the only ones you will want to change.
-For a detailed explanation about them you can take a look at the file.
+The following default vars are probably the only ones that should be modified:

 ```
 newrelic_license_key: false
-newrelic_sysmond_loglevel: info
 newrelic_sysmond_labels: false
+newrelic_upgrade: false
 ```

 ## Usage

-The only ansible variable to be defined is actually `newrelic_license_key`.
+The only variable taht you need to defin is actually `newrelic_license_key`.
 If this one is not defined, then the role will fail with a message.

 An example of the usage of this role is: